Ushguli: Location and features

 Ushguli is located at an altitude of 2100 m near the foot of Shkhara, one of the highest summits of the Greater Caucasus mountains.
 About 70 families (about 200 people) live in the area, enough to support a small school.
 The area is snow-covered for 6 months of the year, and often the road to Mestia is impassable.

-The Lamaria religious complex (named for the goddess Lamaria in Svaneti mythology) in Zhibiani is located on a hilltop dominating the village.
+The Lamaria church (named for the goddess Lamaria in Svaneti mythology) in Zhibiani is located on a hilltop dominating the village.
 The chapel dates back to the 12th century and contains Georgian Golden Age-era frescoes.

 The most notable feature of the villages in Ushguli are the defensive tower houses found throughout the community.
-These houses are between 3-5 stories tall were built primarily between the 9th and 12th centuries.
+These houses, between 3-5 stories tall, were built primarily between the 9th and 12th centuries.
 Although many of the towers in the lower towns such as Mestia have fallen into disrepair, the isolation of Ushguli has preserved the towers.
 Chazhashi, one of the villages within the community, contains over 200 of these towers and has been preserved as a Museum-Reserve.

 The Mikhail Kalatozov silent film documentary Salt for Svanetia was filmed in Ushguli.

 Constituent villages of Ushguli

+Ushguli consists of the following villages: